zhc940702/DSGPred/README.md

 ## 7. main.py

-The main function of the model, which contains some hyperparameter settings.
+The main function of the model contains some hyperparameter settings.
 Running this function can train and test the model